-The content of the Classes page has a host of formatting issues that have the potential to inhibit the user from efficiently understanding what the organization wishes to communicate.
+The content of the website suffers from a number of formatting issues that waters down the organization's message and mission.
 The severity of this problem cannot be overstated.
 Studies have proven a link between the design of a website and user distrust.
 While beautiful web design cannot guarantee that a user will trust an organization, deficits in the design can contribute to the user perceiving the website to be distrustful (Seckler, 2015).
-In other words, formatting issues and unsightly design may have a powerful enough impact on the user to prevent them from registering for the dog training classes provided by the organization.
-Addressing these issues is essential to ensuring that the organization does not lose students and supporters it may otherwise have had.
+In other words, formatting issues and unsightly design may have a powerful enough impact on the user to prevent them from registering for the dog training classes the organization provides.
+Addressing these issues is essential to ensuring that the organization does not lose supporters it may otherwise have.

-I've identified formatting issues of the Classes page and the possible impact each issue has on user experience:
+I've identified several formatting and content issues present on the website and the possible impact each issue has on user experience: